-We established that the tenancy was probably a licence, but served both a statutory notice and a Notice to Quit, pleading both Notices ‘in the alternative’ in the claim.
-That way the court was left to decide whether the property was a statutory tenancy or a licence, and had the opportunity to grant possession on either ground.
+We established that the tenancy was probably a licence, but served both a statutory notice and a Notice to Quit, with the landlord pleading both Notices in the alternative in the claim.
+That way the court was left to determine whether the property was a statutory tenancy or a licence, and had the opportunity to grant possession on either ground.

 The landlord got back possession of the property in order to sell it, and helped the tenant with an application to be re-housed by the local authority.